British and Other Navies in World War 2 Day-by-Day by Don Kindell

 19th Destroyer Flotilla (Captain D J R.Simson)

-Division 37, KEITH (Captain D J R.Simson), BASILISK (Cdr M Richmond, repairing at Blackwall) Destroyer BEAGLE (Lt Cdr R.H Wright), BOREAS (Lt Cdr M W Tomkinson, repairing at London)
+Division 37, KEITH (Captain D J R.Simson), BASILISK (Cdr M Richmond, repairing at Blackwall) Destroyer BEAGLE (Lt Cdr R.H Wright), and BOREAS (Lt Cdr M W Tomkinson, repairing at London)

-Division 38, BOADICEA (Lt Cdr G B Kingdon), BRAZEN (Lt Cdr Sir Michael Culme-Seymour Bt), BRILLIANT (Lt Cdr F C Brodrick)
+Division 38, BOADICEA (Lt Cdr G B Kingdon), BRAZEN (Lt Cdr Sir Michael Culme-Seymour Bt), and BRILLIANT (Lt Cdr F C Brodrick)

 Portsmouth Command